 GeneCards Summary for IFITM3 Gene

 IFITM3 (Interferon Induced Transmembrane Protein 3) is a Protein Coding gene.
-Diseases associated with IFITM3 include influenza and influenza, severe.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-An important paralog of this gene is IFITM1.
+Diseases associated with IFITM3 include Influenza, Severe and Influenza.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
+An important paralog of this gene is IFITM2.